-'''

-local all all peer
+''' local all all peer

 hostssl postgres streaming_replica all cert

+hostssl replication streaming_replica all cert

+hostssl all cnp_pooler_pgbouncer all cert

 '''

-hostssl replication streaming_replica all cert

 Default rules:

 '''

 host all all <default-authentication-method>

 '''

 From PostgreSQL 14 the default value of the password_encryption database parameter is set to scram-sha-256.
 Because of that, the default authentication method is scram-sha-256 from this PostgreSQL version.